Introduction to Chart Types in Tableau

-Tableau is a world leader in creating beautiful professional visuals.
-But equally exciting is its customizability, which allows users to create a wide range of visuals in just a few steps.
+Tableau is a world leader in creating beautiful, professional visuals.
+But equally exciting is its customizability, which allows users to create a wide range of complex visuals in just a few steps.

-To offer its impressive customization features, Tableau has several complex options for creating visuals that are not always the most intuitive.
+To offer its impressive customization features, Tableau comes with several complex options for creating visuals that are not always the most intuitive.
 We’ve broken down the most common chart types into easy steps below.
-The brief snapshots below, along with our helpful cheat sheet provide a valuable overview of chart types in Tableau.
+The brief snapshots below, along with our helpful cheat sheet, provide a valuable overview of chart types in Tableau.

 Bar charts are great because they’re simple.
 You simply compare data in different categories with vertical or horizontal bars.
 Bar charts create an easy-to-comprehend visual representation of key data.
 The size of the bar “columns” represents the data values.